Reaction to UK allowing Huawei a role in 5G network

-LONDON (Reuters) - Britain will allow “high risk vendors” like Chinese telecoms giant Huawei [HWT.UL] a limited role in building its 5G networks, the government said on Tuesday.
+LONDON (Reuters) - Britain will allow “high risk vendors” like Chinese telecoms giant Huawei a limited role in building its 5G networks, the government said on Tuesday.

-Below is reaction from Huawei and British politicians to the British government's decisihere
+Below is reaction to the British government's decisihere

 “We want world-class connectivity as soon as possible but this must not be at the expense of our national security.
 High risk vendors never have been and never will be in our most sensitive networks.